Higher-dimensional spatial extremes via single-site conditioning: Introduction

-The analog of max-stable processes for suitable definitions of threshold exceedances are Pareto processes \citep{FerreiradeHaan14}.
-This characterization focuses on the behaviour of $\{[Y(s) - b_n(s)]/a_n(s): \sup_{s \in \mathcal{S}} [Y(s) - b_n(s)]/a_n(s) >0\}$, with generalizations of this approach given by \citet{DombryRibatet15}.
+The analog of max-stable processes for suitable definitions of threshold exceedances is Pareto processes \citep{FerreiradeHaan14}.
+This characterization focuses on the behaviour of $\{[Y(s) - b_n(s)]/a_n(s): \sup_{s \in \mathcal{S}} [Y(s) - b_n(s)]/a_n(s) >0\}$, with generalizations of this approach given by \citet{DombryRibatet15} and \citet{deFondevilleDavison20}.
 Likelihoods for the ensuing models are typically much easier to handle than for the corresponding max-stable process models, but the need for \emph{censored} likelihoods as a bias reduction technique \citep[e.g.][]{Huseretal16} still inhibits scalability.
 All realistic models for spatial extremes are based on suitably modified Gaussian processes, meaning that their censored likelihoods contain many evaluations of high-dimensional Gaussian cdfs, and standard implementations are limited to $\approx 30$ locations.
 For a certain popular class of Pareto processes, \citet{deFondevilleDavison18} used gradient score methods to avoid computing costly components of the likelihood, and combined this with coding efficiencies to permit inference on several hundred sites.
 Their application to a 3600-location problem is a notable exception to the small $d$ phenomenon observed elsewhere.

 In spite of such progress, when the goal of the analysis is extrapolation from observed levels further into the tail of the distribution, both max-stable and Pareto processes suffer from serious drawbacks in their applicability.
-Non-trivial limit processes arise as $n$ tends to infinity only when the underlying process $Y$ exhibits \emph{asymptotic dependence}, meaning that for marginal distributions $Y(s_j) \sim F_{s_j}$, the extremal dependence measure $\chi(s_1,s_2) = \lim_{q \to 1} \chi_q(s_1,s_2) >0$ for all $s_1 \neq s_2$, where
+Non-trivial limit processes arise as $n$ tends to infinity only when the underlying process $Y$ exhibits \emph{asymptotic dependence}, meaning that for marginal distributions $Y(s_j) \sim F_{s_j}$, the extremal dependence measure $\chi(s_1,s_2)>0$ for all $s_1 \neq s_2$, where $\chi(s_1,s_2) = \lim_{q \to 1} \chi_q(s_1,s_2)$ and

-When $\chi(s_1,s_2)=0$ instead, as is the case for all Gaussian processes that are not perfectly dependent, the limiting max-stable process is a collection of independent random variables, and the Pareto process cannot be sensibly defined.
+When $\chi(s_1,s_2)=0$ instead, as is the case for all Gaussian processes that are not perfectly dependent, the limiting max-stable process is a collection of independent random variables, and the Pareto process cannot be sensibly defined, since it degenerates everywhere except where the supremum is realized.
 Testing the assumption of asymptotic dependence is critical for application of max-stable or Pareto models, since if it does not hold then their incorrect use will lead to bias in estimation of extreme event probabilities.

 A common feature of environmental data is that the dependence weakens as the level of the process increases: that is, for fixed $s_1,s_2$, $\chi_q(s_1,s_2) \searrow$ as $q \to 1$.
 Figure~\ref{fig:chi} displays estimates of $\{\chi_q(s_1,s_2): s_1 \neq s_2, q \in [0.95,0.995]\}$, plotted against distance on the $x$-axis and in different shades for different quantiles, for the Australian summer temperature data that will be analyzed in Section~\ref{sec:Australia}.
 Dependence clearly weakens with distance as expected.
 The smoothed lines give averages of the estimates over distance at the $q=0.95, 0.97$ and $0.99$ quantiles.
 The decrease in these lines indicates that dependence also weakens at higher quantiles, but this would not be captured by a fitted Pareto process (also shown), for which $\chi_q(s_1,s_2)>0$ does not depend on $q$.